Pazl27/dotfiles/README.md

 It also contains a `.ideavimrc` file for the Vim emulation in IntelliJ IDEA.
 This configuration is used on my school laptop.
 I'm mostly using it for programming and browsing the web.
 It also conations my neovim configuration which is set up to work with go, rust and c++.
+My configuration has also integrated ai assistance, which can help you with quick questions or code snippet generation.

 # Preview
 ![Screenshot](./screenshots/main.png)